Bad Guys Win

 However the problem is that the advisers and planners is not independent and is inclined to sell products offered by their employer.
 With the majority of the financial advisers and planners coming from the insurance and funds brokerage and their resellers, it makes sense that they will be interested in selling various forms of their primary products to you.

-3. DiversificationOn the topic of investment, whenever some adviser or planner tried to discourage me from going into stocks and instead, diversify my risks my buying mutual funds, I always have this urge to ask them what is their understanding of diversification.
+Think about it, the more risky or lousier the product, more commission is needed as an incentive to promote and push the hot potato to the customers.
+A good product needs little promotion.
+Do you need a salesman to tell you that the iPhone is a great product? - DiversificationOn the topic of investment, whenever some adviser or planner tried to discourage me from going into stocks and instead, diversify my risks my buying mutual funds, I always have this urge to ask them what is their understanding of diversification.
 In a nut shell, buying a couple of funds is not diversification, even it's across industries and countries.

 True diversification requires investment in difference asset classes, which are the following: equities (stocks), fixed-income (bonds) and cash equivalents (money market instruments), commodities and real estate.

 A FX coach, Thomas said this: "There is nothing mutual about mutual funds.
-They don't make losses when you do."
+They don't make losses when you do." - Making the sales pitch

 The financial planners and advisers I had met so far are quite a disappointment in this expect.
 The usual approach will be a courtesy call to arrange for a catch up session in an attempt to find out your current ability to purchase more of their products.